Seasonal App

 Logo

-4 - Prototype
+STEP 4 - PROTOTYPE

 I used InVision for both prototypes.

-5 - Test
+STEP 5 - TEST

 I used Maze to create and run both tests.

-Despite their limitations in terms of UI, testing the wireframes proved to be useful, as it managed to highlight some shortcomings in terms of hierarchy and structure.
+Despite their limitations in terms of UI, testing the wireframes proved to be useful, as it managed to highlight some shortcomings in hierarchy and structure.
 The main problem was the search-by-image function, which was not tested further, as it was clear, after the first tests, what was the main purpose of the app, i.e. checking what is currently in season.
 This was later highlighted in the main menu (i.e. "In Season" being the central element).

 The test on the mockup ran more smoothly, probably also because some issues were addressed right after the wireframes test.
 Another solution that may have proved to be correct, was to not make the main menu sticky like in the previous test, as the participants who tested the wireframes often did not find content below the safe area.
 This was not the case with the mockup.